chanzuckerberg/spatial-warehouse/README.rst

    convert the formats into `loom`_ and `anndata`_ objects, for downstream analysis in R and Python.

-See the documentation_ for more info.
+See the documentation_ for more information.

 .. _documentation: http://starspace.rtfd.io/